ryogesh/hive-mr-tez-csv/README.md

 # Capture Map Reduce and Tez Job Counters
 ## Overview

-This repository contains the scripts to capture Map Reduce(MR) and Tez Job Counters as csv files.
+This repository contains scripts to capture Yarn Queue usage, Map Reduce(MR) and Tez Job Counters as csv files.
 Comes handy when analyzing job details.

 ## Script Features
 - Capture MR job counters and additional information using the MR REST API
 - For MR jobs, creates a job summary and tasks details csv files
 - Capture Tez job counters and additional information using the Yarn Timeline Server API and Yarn logs command
 - For Tez jobs, creates a job counters csv file
+- Capture Yarn queue usage, can be scheduled to gather metrics periodically

 ## Installation
 - A Linux/Unix based system